wandb/docs/content/tutorials/sweeps.md

 ```

 {{% alert %}}
-Since the `random` search method was specified in the sweep configuration, the sweep controller provides randomly-generated hyperparameter values.
+Since the `random` search method was specified in the sweep configuration, the sweep controller provides randomly generated hyperparameter values.
 {{% /alert %}}

 For more information on how to create W&B Sweeps in a terminal, see the [W&B Sweep walkthrough](/guides/sweeps/walkthrough).